 Skating on Cootes Paradise

-Safe skating conditions for groups requires thickness of about 4 in (10cm).
+Safe skating conditions for groups and recreation requires a thickness of about 4 inches (10 cm).

 Safety, Conservation, & Visiting Tips